jwashin/jsonrpc2-dart/README.md

 - Import the client library.
 - Create a ServerProxy with the url for the desired endpoint.
-- Call a method on that endpoint, check for error, and do something with the result.
+- Call a method on that endpoint, error check, and do something with the result.

         import 'package:jsonrpc2/jsonrpc_client.dart';